Therefore, due to the effectiveness of emails, marketers send email blasts frequently. Most of the marketers send their customers 3-5 emails per week.

 - Consistently clean out your email list to filter out spam trap email addresses.

 Protecting your marketing emails from cybercriminals is very vital to protect your relationship with your consumers and your brand image.
+This is an essential email marketing KPI to manage.

 These hackers are getting more innovative and strategic, therefore you need to be on guard at all times.